cawalasi/hello-world/README.md

 # hello-world
-The repository is practicing the Github flow
+The repository is practicing the Github flow and I am a python programmer this is my first commit in Github...